 In short, a change is not ecological when:

 - It would lead to problems in certain areas of my life or the lives of people around me.
 Above mentioned example represents the same.

 - It would require me to let go of something or someone important to me.
 For example if I like getting attention and getting a lot of attention from people around me because of some problems that I’m facing, than I may resist resolving the problem because resolution of problem may lead to reduction in attention that I’m getting.

 Now that we know the reasons behind why goal setting doesn’t work let us talk about the best ways of dealing with these reasons.

 Lack of motivation:

-- To deal with lack of interest, as far as possible create your goals and plans around things and the kind of work that interests you.
-If the activity itself is not interesting connect the activity to an outcome that is interesting or that creates a sense of urgency.
-You can use the NLP Anchoring Process to associate excitement with the different tasks on the plan of action.
+- To deal with lack of interest, as far as possible, create your goals and plans around things and the kind of work that interests you.
+If the activity itself is not interesting, connect it to an interesting outcome or create a sense of urgency.
+You can use the NLP Anchoring Process to associate excitement with the different tasks on the action plan.

-Example a better job will not only mean more income but will also mean ability to take family out for vacations, resources to buy gifts for those who are important, improved relationships, better health, maybe more freedom in terms of work timings which could lead to finding time to follow your passion and to do things that interests you.
+Example, a better job will not only mean more income, it will also mean ability to take family out for vacations, resources to buy gifts for those who are important, improved relationships, better health, maybe more freedom in terms of work timings which could lead to finding time to follow your passion and to do things that interests you.

-When setting goals and after creating plan of action do an ecology check.
+When setting goals and creating an action plan, do an ecology check.

 - Consider all the possible changes in your life as a result of